• Skip to primary navigation

 See the full list of ingredients and instructions in the recipe card below.

-• Crushed pineapple (with juice): This is the secret to the cake’s moist texture and tangy flavor.
-Don’t drain it!
-No substitutions here—this is what makes a Granny Cake, well, a Granny Cake.
+• Crushed pineapple (with juice): This is the secret to the cake's moist texture and tangy flavor.
+Don't drain it!
+No substitutions here!
+This is what makes a Granny Cake, well, a Granny Cake.
+Get extra pineapple for this Preacher Cake Recipe too.

 • All-purpose flour: AP flour gives the cake structure and helps it hold together.
 It has just enough protein to keep the cake tender but not too crumbly.